infinity0/msg-notes/index.rst

 [#Npart]_ We also work towards the premise that every member knows the session membership, again only during their participation in the session. [#Npriv]_

-In this document, we discuss these core theoretical issues, and outline some approaches for dealing with them.
-We assume a relatively-efficient broadcast operation, that costs near-constant time with the number of participants.
+In this document, we discuss these theoretical issues, and outline approaches for dealing with them.
+We assume an efficient packet/cell/stanza broadcast operation, that costs near-constant time with the number of participants.
 We consider both synchronous and asynchronous sessions and the security properties we can achieve for each.
 Our model is that for the latter, it's normal for